wayneIBM/vpc-on-classic/errors.md

 You might have specified a name that is already in use.
 Please try a different value.

 Make sure your request conforms to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: new_window}.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

+## version_not_supported
+**Message** Version specified is not supported.
+The version must be 2019-05-31 or later.

+The version query parameter must be 2019-05-31 or later.

 ## volume_attachment_delete_invalid_request
 **Message**: The volume attachment cannot be deleted.